carp-lang/Carp/README.md

   (reduce + 0 (map inc (filter even? nums))))
 ```

-All the array modification functions like 'map', 'filter', etc. use C-style mutation of the array and return the same data structure back afterwards, no allocation or deallocation needed!
+All the array modification functions like 'map', 'filter', etc. use C-style mutation of the array and return the same data structure back afterwards, no allocation or deallocation needed.
+The lifetime analyzer ("borrow checker" in Rust parlance) makes sure that the same data structure isn't used in several places.

 ### Data Literals
 ```clojure